Occasional Conformity Act 1711

-The Occasional Conformity Act (10 Anne c.
-6), also known as the Occasional Conformity Act 1711 or the Toleration Act 1711, was an Act of the Parliament of Great Britain which passed on 20 December 1711.
+The Occasional Conformity Act (10 Ann. c.
+6), also known as the Occasional Conformity Act 1711 or the Toleration Act 1711, was an act of the Parliament of Great Britain which passed on 20 December 1711.
 Previous Occasional Conformity bills had been debated in 1702 and 1704, the latter causing the 'Tackers' controversy.
 It was passed by the Tories to undermine the Whig party, and to ensure that elections to Parliament were under the control of Tories, with non-conformists locked out.
-It applied to any national or local official in England or Wales who was required to attend Church of England services and take the Lord's Supper.
+It applied to any national or local official in England, Wales or the Channel Islands who was required to attend Church of England services and take the Lord's Supper.
 If such a person attended "any conventicle, assembly or meeting" of any other religion, they would be subject to a penalty of £40 and permanently barred from government employment.
-(The Act did not extend to Scotland, the independence of whose Presbyterian state church (kirk) was guaranteed by the Acts of Union.)
+(This part of the Act did not extend to Scotland, the independence of whose Presbyterian state church (kirk) was guaranteed by the Acts of Union.
+However, a part requiring the taking of an oath by legal professionals applied only to Scotland).

 A notable occasional conformist had been the Queen's husband, Prince George, a practising Lutheran; despite this, he had voted for the earlier failed bill in the House of Lords at his wife's request, but died in 1708 before the passage of the act.

+Purpose

 Its purpose was to prevent Nonconformists and Roman Catholics from taking "occasional" communion in the Church of England in order to become eligible for public office under the Corporation Act 1661 and the Test Act.
 Under these acts only members of the Church of England were allowed to hold any office of public trust.
 The 1711 Act was repealed in 1719.
 When it was in effect it had little impact.
 Non-conformist officials were either protected by powerful patrons, or attended private services that were not covered.

+Contemporary Whig-aligned histories criticised the measure as contrary to liberty and the constitution; in his multi-volume History of England (1744–46), James Ralph condemned the Occasional Conformity Bill alongside proposals to restrain the press, portraying both as symptoms of corrosive party politics.